wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-meetings-apps/includes/3-exercise-create-meeting-app.md

 ### Update the React hook when the Microsoft Teams `context` changes

 When the state member `context` changes, the default project contains a hook that runs to set the `entityId` of the tab.
-This React hook looks like the following:
+This React hook looks like the following example:

 ```typescript
 useEffect(() => {